 What will happen once we join the WomenHeart National Hospital Alliance (NHA)?

-You will receive the WomenHeart National Hospital Alliance Member Toolkit which includes all information necessary to activate and engage your hospital's membership.
+You will receive the WomenHeart National Hospital Alliance Member Toolkit which includes all information necessary to activate and engage your hospital’s membership.
 The toolkit contains materials and information to help you recruit women heart patients to attend a WomenHeart Science and Leadership Symposium.
-Each NHA member hospital may send two women to be trained as WomenHeart Support Network Coordinators and two women to be trained as WomenHeart Champion Community Educators per membership year.
+Each membership year, each NHA hospital may send two women to the annual Science & Leadership Symposium to be trained as a Support Network Coordinator or Community Educator.
 You and your team will also receive an introductory call from the WomenHeart team to review the toolkit and answer questions.

 How do we get women heart patients registered for the WomenHeart Science and Leadership Symposium?